Royshell/web-scraper/README.md

 Most simple web crawler in Node.js

-Enter a URL and a query selectors (as strings) and fetch the element text (innerHtml)
+Go to index.js, enter a URL and a query selectors (as strings) and fetch the element text (innerHtml)